-Toon Boom Studio 3
+Toon Boom Studio 3 full review

 Toon Boom Studio is one of the most unique programs available on the Macintosh platform.
 This clever little software package allows anyone who can hold a pencil or pressure-sensitive pen to create professional-looking animations in a manner that is both intuitive and fun.
 Simply draw a cartoon or import a vector or bitmap image, organize animation cells, operate virtual cameras and you have yourself an animation that can be exported to Flash and a variety of other formats.

 At first glance this latest upgrade appears to offer nothing staggeringly different from the last incarnation of the program, released a little over a year ago.
 But as well as some long-overdue bug fixes, there is plenty in version 3 to bring a smile to Toon Boom users’ faces.